Forest Ecology and Sustainable Management

 CONTENT

-Students will practise specific skills and work with tools frequently used in forest-related research and industries, such as data analysis, modelling, problem identification and solving, decision-making, communication, and writing.
-The programme also emphasises interactions between students, academic researchers, and professionals within the Swedish forestry and land-management sectors and government.
+You will acquire the specific skills and work with the tools used in forest related research and industries, such as data analysis, modelling, problem identification and solving, decision-making, communication, and writing.
+The programme also emphasises interactions between students, academic researchers, and professionals within the Swedish forestry and land management sectors and government agencies.

 Forest Ecology and Sustainable Management graduates are highly competitive in the job market and will have the necessary qualifications for pursuing doctoral studies.